thanhthaitran/front_end/js/js.md

   console.log(sum(2,8));
   console.log(sum(8,8));
   ```
 2. Write a JavaScript program to compute the absolute difference between a specified number and 19.
-Returns triple their absolute difference if the specified number is greater than 19.
+Returns triple their absolute difference if the s                                                                                                           pecified number is greater than 19.

   ```javascript
   function subtrac(a) {